casey-martin/flounder/README.md

 #### 1. Network architecture:
 * 256 x 20 like Leela?
 Pared-down?
 #### 2. Memory Usage:
 * Reencode board states.
-Predicted ~30% memory footprint of original encoding.
+Use int8.
     * h5py_file.create_dataset("boardStates", data=np.array(data, dtype='S')).
 Write labels as float to separate hdf5.
     * Use of h5df will also increase read and load speeds.
 #### 3. Training Scheduling: